naezzell/edd/README.md

 ### Summary of structure

+There are three main components to our code.
+- `src/edd` -- hosts our custom modules that interface directly with the IBM quantum devices, i.e. to write, send, and process quantum memory experiments
+- `dataAndAnalysis` -- contains scripts to wrangle and analyze the experiment data alongside the raw data itself
+- everything else -- contains requirements and instructions for a local install via pip

+Using the code in `src/edd` is like using `numpy` or `qiskit` itself, so let us explain it further.
+We will discuss the structure of the `dataAndAnalysis` in Section (iii).

-Al the source code is located in `src/edd`.
-This main directory has several sub-directories
+This code in the `src/edd` directory has several sub-directories
 - `backend` -- contains the `IBMQBackend` class for sending/receiving jobs from IBM
 - `pulse` -- contains the `IBMQDdSchedule` class which inherits from `qiskit.pulse.Schedule` class.
 Contains the DD sequence definitions in terms of pulse instructions.
 Allows one to add DD sequences to it as methods.
 - `circuit` -- contains `IBMQDdCircuit` class which inherits from qiskit.QuantumCircuit but otherwise should behave roughly the same as `pulse`.
 However, we ended up not using this class for the paper, so no promises that it's on par with `pulse`